slow cooker black-eyed pea and cabbage soup

 • 7

 This is great the next day, too.
-Peas soften still more overnight.
-Note: I've been told Ro-Tel is not available in every area of the country.
-It is available for purchase through Amazon, but if you don't want to go that far, here's a way to make your own homemade Ro-Tel: 1 15 oz can fire roasted tomatoes, 1 4 oz can diced green chilies, 2 tsp. lime juice.
+The peas soften even more overnight.
+Note 1: I've been told Ro-Tel is not available in every area of the country.
+It is available for purchase through Amazon, but if you don't want to go that far, here's a way to make your own homemade Ro-Tel: combine 1- 15 oz can fire roasted tomatoes, 1 - 4 oz can diced green chilies and 2 tsp lime juice.
 Optional: 1 tbsp fresh chopped cilantro.
-Regular green chilies are no hotter than a bell pepper, but if you want to ramp up the heat, you can find chopped, canned Hatch peppers or other, hotter peppers to use.
-Note Two: If you don't have a leftover hambone from your holiday ham, one alternative is to get a hambone from Honeybaked Ham, if one is in your area.
-I've found their 'soup starter' bones have enough ham left both for this soup and for an additional meal - I often make an omelet or a quiche.
-Honeybaked sells their hambones dirt cheap after Christmas and Easter, so it's a great time to stock up, too.
-You will likely want to rinse off the sweeter outer coating, however. *I'm not employed by Honeybaked and I have no stake in the company -- we have a small family and it's the cheapest and easiest way I've found to get a hambone without having to buy a whole ham to get it.
+Regular green chilies are no hotter than a bell pepper, but if you want to ramp up the heat, you can find chopped, canned Hatch chilies or other, hotter peppers to use.
+Note 2: If you don't have a leftover hambone from your holiday ham, one alternative is to get a hambone from a place like Honeybaked Ham, if one is in your area.
+I've found their 'soup starter' bones have enough ham left both for this soup and for an additional meal (I often make an omelet or a quiche).
+Honeybaked sells their hambones dirt cheap after Christmas and Easter, so it's a great time to stock up, though you will likely want to rinse off the sweeter outer coating.
+Note 3: Yes, this will freeze with no problems.
+Enjoy!

 ADVERTISEMENT